Experiences & Reviews

 Gyukaku hours: 7:30 AM ~ 8 PM

 Up the stairs and outside is a spacious rooftop garden space with benches and a grass area where you can enjoy a view of Mt.Wakakusa, Nara Park, and Todai-ji Temple!
-There large grass area is a great spot for children to play and there are even deer sculptures you can take a photo op with while looking at the panoramic view of Nara.
+The large grass area is a great spot for children to play and there are even deer sculptures you can take a photo op with while looking at the panoramic view of Nara.
+The rooftop closes at 8 PM each night.

 Rooftop hours: 7:30 AM ~ 8 PM.